bearecinos/k_calibration_greenland/README.md

 # OGGM k calibration

-This repository contains the scripts used to calibrate a frontal ablation parameterization in [OGGM](https://docs.oggm.org/en/latest/) applied to Greenland peripheral calving glaciers and produce the results of the paper submitted to Journal of Glaciology. *Recinos, B. et al (submitted)*
+This repository contains the scripts used to calibrate a frontal ablation parameterization in [OGGM](https://docs.oggm.org/en/latest/) applied to Greenland peripheral calving glaciers and produce the results of the paper submitted to Journal of Glaciology. *Recinos, B. et al (in review)*

 This repository uses OGGMv1.2.0 pinned to the following [commit](https://github.com/OGGM/oggm/commit/d13b4438c6f0be2266cafb1ba21aa526eef93c14).

 The content of the repository is the following:

-**I. cryo_cluster_scripts** (scripts used in a cluster environment)

-**II. plotting_sripts** (scripts used for plotting results)
+- `calibration_scripts`: Python scripts to find k values for different model configurations.
+Each configuration is constructed by finding the intercepts between model (Frontal ablation or surface velocity) estimates and velocity observations and RACMO Frontal ablation fluxes, including the intercepts to the lower and upper error.
+- `cluster_scripts`: OGGM runs to produce the data or the calibration scripts.
+(To run in cluster a environment).
+- `k_tools`: Python modules to re-project velocity observations and RACMO to the glacier grid.
+- `config.ini`: Gobal paths to data .

-**Please read the top of the scripts** to know more about the output of each model run and look inside each function for its description.
-The documentation and calibration method is still under constant development.
+> The documentation and calibration method is still under constant development.

-## External libraries that are not included with OGGM conda env
-**III. velocity_tools** (calibration toolbox)
-The velocity_tools is a collection of scripts to read in velocity observations from [MEaSUREs v1.0](https://nsidc.org/data/NSIDC-0670/versions/1) and [RACMO2.3p2 statistically downscaled to 1 km resolution](https://tc.copernicus.org/articles/10/2361/2016/), re-project the data in OGGM and calibrate the frontal ablation parametrization in the model.

 [![DOI](https://zenodo.org/badge/249556625.svg)](https://zenodo.org/badge/latestdoi/249556625)